 1o.
 Who was victorious in the conflict over succession amongst Shah Jahan’s sons?

-Answer: Aurangzeb was victorious.
+Answer: Aurangzeb was victorious. - Who fought guerrilla warfare?

-11. What do you mean by the rule of primogeniture?
+Answer: The Marathas fought guerrilla warfare. - What do you mean by the rule of primogeniture?
 [V. Imp.]

-Answer: Under the rule of primogeniture the eldest son inherited his father’s estate.
+Answer: Under the rule of primogeniture the eldest son inherited his father’s estate. - What was the Timurid custom of coparcenary inheritance?
+[Imp.]

-13. What qualities of the Mughals enabled them to extend their influence over many kings and chieftains?
+Answer: It was a division of the inheritance amongst all the sons. - What qualities of the Mughals enabled them to extend their influence over many kings and chieftains?
 [V. Imp.]

 Answer: The careful balance between defeating but not humiliating their opponents enabled the Mughals to extend their influence over many kings and chieftains. is.